PArns/ioBroker.innogy-smarthome/README.md

 ###Requires Node > 6.x

+## HELP WANTED!

+As this project is developed during my spare time, I*m actively looking for help to maintain and extend this lib!
+If you're willing to help, drop me a line!

 ## Changelog

+### 0.2.8
+    Fixed a config parsing crash
+    Added a lot of new device descriptors to speed up inital boot Increased request limit from 2 to 6 req/sec

 ### 0.2.7
     Added handler for non local SHC access and 403 responses (outdated mobile access scenarios)